Skip to content

 Teaching Professor, Drexel University

-About Startup Wars
+About Startup Wars15 common questions

 Startup Wars is an entrepreneurship education platform built around interactive business simulations.
 Your students run a company and make realistic business decisions around pricing, marketing, inventory, hiring, budgeting, operations, and strategy.
 It's a practical, engaging way for students to build real financial literacy and entrepreneurial skills in 2026.
 Here's a quick high-level video on what Startup Wars is!